TimCares/MasterThesis/docs/thesis/experiments/multimodal_knowledge_distillation.typ

 - still relatively cheap, as we only have to train the text encoder and, as we are doing in the first experiment with 7 layers, we can initialize the text encoder (the student) with the weights of the text D2V2 model, meaning we do not start from scratch

-===== Reproducing: "See, Hear, and Read: Deep Aligned Representations" @sheear
+===== Reproducing: "See, Hear, and Read: Deep Aligned Representations" @shre
 - we start as simple as possible
-- we first want to reproduce the results of the paper "See, Hear, and Read: Deep Aligned Representations" @sheear
+- we first want to reproduce the results of the paper "See, Hear, and Read: Deep Aligned Representations" @shre
 - for the sake of simplicity, we will refer to the paper as SHRe (SEe, HEar, and REad), as the title is quite long and the authors do not name the architecture
 - will give us a baseline on which to improve, compare our results to (especially because SHRe does not benchmark retrieval on karpathy COCO), and test new ideas
 - we use the same architecture as in the paper, which is a dual encoder architecture